leonardpauli/lp-chess/README.md

 # LeonardPauli/chess
 *code experiments with the board game chess as subject*

+A Chess flavoured GameBoard implemented using edges of movements between tiles instead of a usual hardcoded 8x8 board.
+The idea is that this will allow for many variations of rules and board layouts with minimal code change (eg. chess with three kingdoms using a pentagon board).

+Initially created as a project in the indatapluplus course at KTH.

 ## WIP

 see `rim/Chess.Simple.rim` for current MVP goal, then the rest of the files in `rim/` for notes about the final goal.